Taliban, U.S. negotiator both in Islamabad for talks with Pakistan

 The Taliban also planned to follow up on Khan’s recent comments, that he would try to convince Trump to resume the talks, the Taliban official said.

-A government source in Pakistan who declined to be identified told Reuters the Taliban would arrive on Wednesday evening and meet Khan.
+A government source in Pakistan told Reuters the Taliban would arrive on Wednesday evening and meet Khan.

 “No progress will be imminent if a peace process is not owned and led by the Afghan government,” he said.